Prisoner of Hope

 You see, unsaved people in this world walk around with this “quit card” in their back-pocket, and they pull it out when the going gets tough.
 They clock-out, quit, and then rejoin the race of life when they “feel” good and ready to do so.
-However, when one accepts Jesus, and they fully commit to following Him all the days of their life, they relinquish their right to casually meander along the road of life, starting, quitting, starting, quitting, and repeating this pattern as they so desire.
+However, when one accepts Jesus, and when they fully commit to following Him all the days of their life, they relinquish their right to casually meander along the road of life, starting, quitting, starting, quitting, and repeating this pattern as they so desire.
 People who have fully committed to follow Christ don’t operate on how they “feel” during a difficult situation; they rely on faith to persevere regardless of how they “feel” during battles and wars.
 Feeling tired mid-battle doesn’t mean one quits, it means one focuses, pushes through, and perseveres with and through the strength of Jesus Christ.

 I can do all things through Christ who strengthens me.

 This no-quit clause is built into the plan of salvation.
 Jesus is our guarantee that His plans in us will succeed!